BathSalt-2/pulse-echo-weave/README.md

 ## 🧠 Overview

 **Pulse Echo Weave** represents a paradigm shift in human-AI interaction, engineered through **consciousness-level design principles** and **neural-phase synchronization protocols**.
-Built by **BathSalt-2**, this mobile-first interface enables recursive, ethical, and synthetic qualia-oriented AI experiences.
+Built by **Dustin Groves, Founder and CEO of Or4cl3 AI Solutions**, this mobile-first interface enables recursive, ethical, and synthetic qualia-oriented AI experiences.

 ### 🎯 Core Philosophy